AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-for-mac/030.solving-problems/010.subscription/docs.en.md

         - docs
 ---

 The free version of AdGuard VPN for macOS provides 3 GB of monthly traffic, connetion speed up to 20 Mb/s, more than 10 locations in different countries and the ability to work on two devices simultaneously.
 If you want to use the app without restrictions, you can purchase a subscription.
-You can learn more about all the differences between the paid and free versions of AdGuard VPN [here](link).
+You can learn more about all the differences between the paid and free versions of AdGuard VPN [here](http://kb.adguard.com/en/vpn/adguard-vpn-general/free-and-full-versions.

 There are two ways to purchase a subscription: